Five things to know about Seahawks running back Mike Davis: ‘I just wanted to prove that I belong’

 Davis thought about it and decided he wanted to be like his brother and chose running back, the position he has played ever since.

-2, He wanted to follow his brother to Clemson but ended up at Clemson’s biggest rival, instead.
+2. He wanted to follow his brother to Clemson but ended up at Clemson’s biggest rival, instead

-Davis emerged as one of the top running back recruits in the nation (in fact, through his high school experiences he became close friends with Rams running back Todd Gurley and said he has been part of a group chat with Gurley and a few others for years).
+Davis emerged as one of the top running back recruits in the nation for the Class of 2012 (in fact, through his high school experiences he became close friends with Rams running back Todd Gurley and said he has been part of a group chat with Gurley and a few others for years).

 That might have made it seem a given he’d also play at Clemson like his brother.